 - take written tests

-- take a physical fitness test
+- complete a physical fitness test

-- take a medical and eyesight test
+- have a medical including eyesight check

 The College of Policing has more information on careers in the police service.